submariner-io/submariner-website/src/content/contributing/lighthouse/_index.en.md

 #### Contributing to Lighthouse Agent

 The Lighthouse Agent code is located under the `pkg/agent` directory.
-The `Controller` is the main component that performs bi-directional syncing of ServiceImports.
+The `Controller` is the main component that performs bi-directional syncing of `ServiceImport` objects.
 After making code changes, please refer to [building](../building_testing/#submariner-iolighthouse) and [testing](../building_testing/#common-build-and-testing-targets) to build and verify your changes.

 Running `make e2e` will create a 3-cluster deployment which you can use to manually verify changes if necessary.